 This method seems more appropriate for viewing GIF images but does require you to hold down the Spacebar.

 Use a Web Browser to View the Animated GIF

-2. When you have located the image, right-click on it and select “Open With” followed by the name of your browser.
+2. Rght-click on it and select “Open With” followed by the name of your browser.
 It could be Chrome, Firefox, Safari, or any other browser that supports GIF.

 3. You should be able to see the GIF image playing in the browser on your screen.
-In the following example I opened the GIF image in Safari and it works perfectly fine.
+In the following example, I opened the GIF image in Safari.
+It worked fine.

 Use a Third-Party App

 Using a third-party app like Pixea will not only allow you to view GIFs on your Mac but also enable a few extra features as well.